lorenzofox3/tpl-stream/readme.md

 ### Conditionals

-When using conditional, via ternary expression for example, make sure all the branches are isomorphic: the templates are compiled for optimization and this based on the interpretation of the first interpolated value:
+When using conditional, via ternary expression for example, make sure all the branches are isomorphic: the templates are compiled for optimization and this is based on the interpretation of the first interpolated value:

 ```js
 // don't